AHBench is a benchmark test suite developed by the ApsaraDB for HBase team.

 cd AHBench ./fast_test

-The test data includes 2 billion entries, which occupies at least 2 TB storage.
-It takes about 25 hours to finish testing and the actual time may vary based on different HBase editions.
+The test data includes 2 billion entries, which occupy at least 2 TB of storage.
+The test requires approximately 25 hours and the actual time may vary based on the test system.

 cd AHBench ./full_test

-If you want to repeat the test and you have imported data in the previous test, you do not need to import data again.
-This reduces the execution time.
-It takes about 3.5 hours to finish testing after you skip the data import.
-The actual time may vary based on different HBase editions.
+If you want to repeat a test that is successful, you do not need to import data again.
+This saves time.
+A test requires approximately 3.5 hours if you skip data import.
+The actual time may vary based on the test system.

 cd AHBench ./full_test --skipload

-After all test cases are complete, a CSV file is generated in the current directory.
-CSV is short for Comma-Separated Values.
-You can import the benchmark results to the data analysis software such as Excel and Numbers for further analysis.
+After you complete a test, a comma-separated values (CSV) file is generated in the current directory.
+You can import the test results to data analysis software such as Excel or Numbers for comparison and analysis.

-- If AHBench returns an error and quits unexpectedly, check the following items:
+If AHBench unexpectedly quits due to an error, check the following items:

-- Check whether JAVA_HOME is properly configured and the Python runtime environment is installed.
+- Check whether JAVA_HOME is set to a valid value and whether the Python runtime environment is installed.

-- Check whether the endpoint of the cluster is correct.
+- Check whether the endpoint of the test cluster is valid.

-- Check whether the version of the HBase cluster is correct.
+- Check whether the version of the test cluster is valid.

-- Check whether the cluster supports the specified compression algorithm.
+- Check whether the test cluster supports the specified compression algorithm.

-- Check whether the cluster is in the normal status.
+- Check whether the test cluster is running as expected.